solrevdev/solrevdev.github.io/_posts/2020-05-18-deploy-aspnet-core-web-api-to-fly-via-docker.md

 **Backend**

-So, the plan was create a backend to replace the weather.json file, deploy and host it via Docker on fly.io and point my vercel hosted blazor website to that!
+So, the plan was to create a backend to replace the weather.json file, deploy and host it via Docker on fly.io and point my vercel hosted blazor website to that!

-First up I created a backend web api using the `dotnet new` template and added that to my solution.
+First up I created a backend web API using the `dotnet new` template and added that to my solution.

-Fortunately the .NET Core Web API template comes out of the box with a `/weatherforecast` endpoint that returns the same shape data as the `sample_data/weather.json` file in the frontend.
+Fortunately, the .NET Core Web API template comes out of the box with a `/weatherforecast` endpoint that returns the same shape data as the `sample_data/weather.json` file in the frontend.

 ```powershell
 dotnet new webapi -n backend
 dotnet sln add backend/backend.csproj
 ```

-Next, I needed to tell my web api backend that another domain (my vercel hosted blazor app) would be connecting to it.
+Next, I needed to tell my web API backend that another domain (my vercel hosted blazor app) would be connecting to it.
 This would fix any [CORS](https://docs.microsoft.com/en-us/aspnet/core/security/cors?view=aspnetcore-3.1) related error messages.

 So in `backend/Program.cs`